 \section{Abstract}

-We explore the interpretation of sound for robot decision-making, inspired by human speech comprehension.
-While previous methods use natural language processing to translate sound to text, we propose an end-to-end deep neural network which directly learns control polices from images and sound signals.
-The network is trained using reinforcement learning with auxiliary losses on the sight and sound network branches.
+We explore the interpretation of sound for robot decision making, inspired by human speech comprehension.
+While previous methods separate sound processing unit and robot controller, we propose an end-to-end deep neural network which directly interprets sound commands for visual-based decision making.
+The network is trained using reinforcement learning with auxiliary losses on the sight and sound networks.
 We demonstrate our approach on two robots, a TurtleBot3 and a Kuka-IIWA arm, which hear a command word, identify the associated target object, and perform precise control to reach the target.
-For both systems, we perform ablation studies in simulation to show the effectiveness of our network empirically.
-We also successfully transfer the policy learned in simulator to a real-world TurtleBot3, which effectively understands word commands, searches for the object, and moves toward that location with more intuitive motion than a traditional motion planner with perfect information.
+For both robots, we show the effectiveness of our network in generalization to sound types and robotic tasks empirically.
+We successfully transfer the policy learned in simulator to a real-world TurtleBot3.